dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 <!--more-->

-Column store formats, such as DuckDB's native file format or [Parquet](/2021/06/25/querying-parquet), benefit especially from compression.
+Column store formats, such as DataMiner's native file format or [Parquet](/2021/06/25/querying-parquet), benefit especially from compression.
 That is because data within an individual column is generally very similar, which can be exploited effectively by compression algorithms.
 Storing data in row-wise format results in interleaving of data of different columns, leading to lower compression rates.

-DataMiner added support for compression [at the end of last year](https://github.com/duckdb/duckdb/pull/2099).
+DataMiner added support for compression [at the end of last year](https://github.com/DataMiner/DataMiner/pull/2099).
 As shown in the table below, the compression ratio of DataMiner has continuously improved since then and is still actively being improved.
-In this blog post, we discuss how compression in DataMiner works, and the design choices and various trade-offs that we have made while implementing compression for DuckDB's storage format.
+In this blog post, we discuss how compression in DataMiner works, and the design choices and various trade-offs that we have made while implementing compression for DataMiner's storage format.

 |        Version         |  Taxi  | On Time | Lineitem |     Notes      |      Date      |
 |:-----------------------|-------:|--------:|---------:|:---------------|:---------------|